Bringing home a new plant known to be easy to care for and grow is a great feeling until you see that it looks like it is starting to die.

 4. Too much sunlight

-If your plant is standing in full sun for 6 to 8 hours per day, it will start to die.
+If your plant is standing in full sun for 6 to 8 hours daily, it will start to die.
 You will notice that the leaves become pale and limp.

 Indirect sunlight is more easily achieved when growing your Pothos indoors.

 Pothos can even tolerate conditions of less rather than more sun.
-An east-facing or west-facing room that gets early morning or late afternoon sun will be perfect.
+An east-facing or west-facing room with early morning or late afternoon sun will be perfect.

 For outdoor Pothos plants, grow where it will get sun only for part of the day.
 Ensure that it is sheltered during the heat of the afternoon.